-- Warning: An official written notice that the student has violated UNA policies and/or rules and that more severe conduct action will result should the student be involved in other violations while the student is enrolled at the Univer- - Restitution: Compensation for damage caused to the University or any 2) person's property.
-This could also include situations such as failure to return a reserved space to proper condition - labor costs and expenses.
-This is not a fine but, rather, a repayment for labor costs and/or the value of property destroyed, damaged, consumed, or stolen. - Fines: Reasonable fines may be imposed. - 4) Community/UNA Service Requirements: For a student or organization to complete a specific supervised UNA service. - Loss of Privileges: The student will be denied specified privileges for a designated period of time. - Confiscation of Prohibited Property: Items whose presence is in violation of UNA policy will be confiscated and will become the property of the University.
-Prohibited items may be returned to the owner at the discretion of the Director of Student Conduct and/or Campus Police. - Behavioral Requirement: This includes required activities including, but not limited to, seeking academic counseling or substance abuse screening, writing a letter of apology, etc. - Educational Program: Requirement to attend, present and/or participate in a program related to the violation.
+- 1) Warning: An official written notice that the student has violated UNA policies and/or rules and that more severe conduct action will result should the student be involved in other violations while the student is enrolled at the University. - 2) Restitution: Compensation for damage caused to the University or any person's property.
+This could also include situations such as failure to return a reserved space to proper condition labor costs and expenses.
+This is not a fine but, rather, a repayment for labor costs and/or the value of property destroyed, damaged, consumed, or stolen. - 3) Fines: Reasonable fines may be imposed. - 4) Community/UNA Service Requirements: For a student or organization to complete a specific supervised UNA service. - 5) Loss of Privileges: The student will be denied specified privileges for a designated period of time. - 6) Confiscation of Prohibited Property: Items whose presence is in violation of UNA policy will be confiscated and will become the property of the University.
+Prohibited items may be returned to the owner at the discretion of the Director of Student Conduct and/or Campus Police. - 7) Behavioral Requirement: This includes required activities including, but not limited to, seeking counseling or substance abuse screening, writing a letter of apology, etc. - 8) Educational Program: Requirement to attend, present and/or participate in a program related to the violation.
 It may also be a requirement to sponsor or assist with a program for others on campus to aid them in learning about a specific topic or issue related to the violation for which the student or organization was found responsible.
-Audience may be restricted.
+Audience may be restricted. - 9) Restriction of Visitation Privileges: May be imposed on a resident or non-resident student.
+The parameters of the restriction will be specified.